A reader asked:

 If the debt would have been included in your bankruptcy if you had listed it at the start, then the debt will still be wiped out.
-And it doesn’t matter if the amount of the debt isn’t right.
+And it doesn’t matter if the amount of the debt you put on the bankruptcy application isn’t right, it is still all included.

 It’s still a good idea to try to list everything when you are completing the online bankruptcy application forms, because the Official Receiver will tell all the listed creditors.
 If you miss some off, they may still contact you and you will have to tell each of them when you went bankrupt.